The Signadot Operator is the in-cluster component of the Signadot Platform. To

 Since the agent provides access to the cluster Kubernetes API server, it tends to have scaled down read-only permissions for resources not owned by Signadot, and read-write permissions for Signadot owned objects.
 You can learn more about the permissions that are requested by the agent here.

-The controller manager implements Kubernetes controllers for various Signadot CRDs, including
+The controller manager implements Kubernetes controllers for various Signadot Custom Resources, including

 - Sandboxes (sds)

 - Resources (sdmr)